kmvolv/CP-Template/README.md

 - ```fastio``` : A necessity especially in the field of Competitive Programming.
 The time saved using this is immense.
 [Here's an article on the same](https://www.geeksforgeeks.org/fast-io-for-competitive-programming/)
 - ```sz(q)``` : Used to find the size of a data structure ```q```, mainly used when iterating through the elements of a data structure you don't explicitly know the size of.

 Hope this summarizes the template well enough, you can always reach out to me if you'd like to suggest any changes or make any contributions of your own - that would be much appreciated.
+Many thanks to [Aneesh](https://github.com/aneesh2312) for his template, this is essentially a modification of that.
+Without his contribution I wouldn't even be typing this!

-Thanks a lot for reading through all this, have a great day ahead! : )
+Thanks a lot for reading through everything I've typed, hope you have a great day ahead! : )